vv01f/apgpjs/README.md

 ## License(s)

+no warranties of any kind

-The parts have been written by different people under different licenses, these are included in the source code of the files.
+the parts have been written by different people under different licenses, these are included in the source code of the files and have to be deployed with any copy.